aele1401/Cloud-Security/ELK/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, a Vulnerable Web Application.

-Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
+Load balancing ensures that the application will be highly available, in addition to limiting access to the network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system metrics.